What Is The Ontological Meaning of Digital Twin and How It Came Into Existence

 Keeping these two essential elements above in mind, we can see that although simulations do not exist as tangible physical objects, they must have a physical twin that is rooted in reality for this concept to come into fruition or else the digital replica of an object rooted in reality will become nothing more other than a digital object that has no connection with the real world, if the basis of its existence (the physical twin) is removed from the equation.

 Is a Digital Twin More Real Than Its Physical Twin From an Ontological Perspective?

-In order to give an accurate answer to this, we need to think from a foundational perspective first.
+In order to give an accurate answer to this, we have brainstormed with our team here at Challenge Advisory because we need to think from a foundational perspective first.
 If everything that we as conscious beings experience in the consciousness field is categorized as real, then a simulation is just as real as the reality itself because we do experience simulations when we are immersed in a video game, movie, VR etc. If, however, only things that we can interact with fully (e.g. touch, see and smell) using our human senses are real, then a simulation is not a reality, but a fabricated concept.
 In both scenarios the concept of simulation is real to some extent, but not in its entirety, therefore, the answer is that digital twin is not more real than its physical twin because we are locked out of fully interacting with it as conscious beings.

 Want to find out more about the history and the beginnings of virtual twin?
 Get the opportunity to network with the world’s largest industry leaders who specialize in using this technology for their companies below: